No te vayas sin conocer la historia Suscribete

 ❓ Frequently Asked Questions

 Entry to the Basilica is completely free and does not require advance booking, which is great news for your budget.
-However, if you want to climb to the Dome to enjoy panoramic views of Paris, there is an access fee paid directly on site.
+However, if you want to climb to the Dome to enjoy panoramic views of Paris, there is an admission fee paid directly on site.

 What is the best time or season to visit Montmartre and avoid the crowds?